+44 (0)1737 821590

 What will you learn

-• Evaluate numerous network technologies.
+• Evaluate network management technologies.

-• Compare and contrast *flow and technologies.
+• Compare & contrast *flow and streaming telemetry.

-• Automate network configuration with ansible.
+• Automate network configuration with ansible and Python.

 Network management technologies course details